VCityTeam/UD-SV/Doc/Process/TutorialFileLasInItown.md

   Right now we can't read multiple .las in the same time just one by one, we expect PDAL to optimize that.

-  For itowns when you have a lot of point, there is some lag, we can optimize that too.
+  For iTowns when you have a lot of point, there is some lag, we can optimize that too.

 ### References